 Oregon Revised Statutes require investments to not exceed a maturity of 18 months, except when the local government has adopted a written investment policy that was submitted to and reviewed by the OSTFB.
-There are no investments that exceed the 18 month requirement.
+There are no investments.

-Credit Risk
+Credit Risk - Deposits

-In the case of deposits, this is the risk that in the event of a bank failure, deposits may not be returned.
+In the case of deposits, this is the risk that in the event of a bank failure, the deposits may not be returned.
 There is no policy for custodial credit risk.
-As of June 30, 2017, the bank balance of \$183,751 was fully insured by the Federal Deposit Insurance Corporation.
+As of June 30, 2018, none of the bank balance was exposed to custodial credit risk.